 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

-Other versions: Probably made in several colours and some variations; double lamps, chandeliers and so on.
+Other versions: This 1960s tulip wall lamp was made in several colours and some variations; double lamps, chandeliers and so on.

 Koninklijke Philips N.V.

 Inspired by the fast-growing electricity industry and the promising results of Gerard Philips own experiments to make reliable carbon filaments, Frederik Philips (his father) financed the purchase of a modest factory in Eindhoven, The Netherlands in 1891.
 Frederik Philips was a Jewish banker based in Zaltbommel.

 In 1895, after difficult first four years and near bankruptcy, Anton Philips joined the company.
 He was Gerard’s younger brother.
 With Anton’s arrival, the family business began to expand rapidly.
 The brothers changed their family business by founding the Philips corporation.
 They laid the foundations for the later electronics multinational.

 In 1930 the first shaver of the Philips company was introduced and was simply called “The Philishave”.

 A day before the German invasion in the Netherlands on 9 Mai 1940, the Philips family fled to the United States of America, taking a large amount of the company capital with them.